-Emergency Treatment
+Immunity for Seeking Emergency Treatment

 It is in the best interest of students' welfare that persons who overdose or become intoxicated be brought to the attention of medical personnel.
-For that reason, and other University policies notwithstanding, it is University policy that no student seeking medical attention for intoxication or overdose shall be formally disciplined for the simple illegal use or underage possession of alcohol or other drugs, provided that the sole reason the student's intoxication or overdose was discovered by University officials arose from the seeking of medical care (by the affected student or by others), and provided that the affected student consents to the release of his or her medical records to Office of the Dean of Students personnel who the Dean has charged with managing post-event response.
+For that reason, it is University policy that no student seeking medical attention for intoxication or overdose shall be formally disciplined for the simple illegal use or underage possession of alcohol or other drugs and the resulting overdose or intoxication, provided that the sole reason the student's intoxication or overdose was discovered by University officials was through the seeking of medical care (by the affected student or by others), and provided that the affected student consents to the release of his or her medical records to Dean of Students personnel who the Dean has charged with managing post-event response.

-Immunity from disciplinary action for alcohol violations extends to individuals seeking help for the intoxicated student, but does not relieve a group of responsibility for violation of policy; however, the fact that an organization sought help for an intoxicated student will be considered in determining any sanction for policy violations.
-Affected students immune from disciplinary action will be required to complete a course of evaluation counseling and, where indicated, treatment.
+Immunity from disciplinary action for alcohol violations extends to individuals seeking help for the intoxicated student.
+Affected students immune from disciplinary action will be required to complete a course of evaluation, counseling and, where indicated, treatment.
 Failure to complete the prescribed course and/or treatment can result in disciplinary action.